Click here for high resolution photo.

 A vital feature of the CalArts MFA Creative Writing Program, the Katie Jacobson Writer-in-Residence Program is designed to bring a prestigious writer to campus for a public reading, a classroom visit, and to meet with students in one-to-one sessions.
 The Writer-in-Residence Program offers a unique opportunity for students to gain hitherto unprecedented access to leaders in their field, to discuss professional working methods, and to receive feedback on their own work.

 Established in 2013, the Katie Jacobson Writer-in-Residence Program was named in memory of Creative Writing Program MFA student Katie Jacobson, and was created by the generous support of her parents Leslie Jacobson and Jeanine Caltagirone.
 The program launched with the residency of short fiction writer and translator Lydia Davis.
-The Pulitzer Prize winning novelist Junot Díaz was CalArts’s 2017 Writer-in-Residence.
+In 2018, Roxane Gay, best-selling author of Bad Feminist, Difficult Women and Hunger, was writer-in-residence.
 Click here to learn more about the residency program.

 Kevin Young, CalArts’ 2018 Katie Jacobson Writer-in-Residence, will read from his work at CalArts and REDCAT